Jackson Historic District (Jackson, Alabama)

-The Jackson Historic District is a historic district in the city of Jackson, Alabama.
+The Jackson Historic District is a historic district in the city of Jackson, Alabama, United States.
 Jackson was founded in 1816 and is the oldest incorporated settlement in Clarke County.
 The historic district features examples of Greek Revival, Queen Anne, Colonial Revival, and regional vernacular architecture.
 Spread over 180 acre with 140 contributing buildings, it is roughly bounded by College Avenue, Forest Avenue, Carroll Avenue, Cedar Street, Florida Street, Commerce Street, Clinton Street, and Spruce Street.
 It is a part of the Clarke County Multiple Property Submission and was placed on the National Register of Historic Places on January 23, 1998.